gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Build all types of binaries from all supported languages using Clang.
 - Change test apps to detect which compiler is used to compile and assert that the correct compiler is being used.

-## Story: Incremental compilation for C and C++

-### Implementation

-There are two approaches to extracting the dependency information from source files: parse the source files looking for `#include` directives, or use the toolchain's preprocessor.

-For Visual studio, can run with `/P` and parse the resulting `.i` file to extract `#line nnn "filename"` directives.
-In practise, this is pretty slow.
-For example, a simple source file that includes `Windows.h` generates 2.7Mb in text output.

-For GCC, can run with `-M` or `-MM` and parse the resulting make file to extract the header dependencies.

-The implementation will also remove stale object files.

-### Test cases

-- Change a header file that is included by one source file, only that source file is recompiled.
-- Change a header file that is not included by any source files, no compilation or linking should happen.
-- Change a header file that is included by another header file.
-- Change a compiler setting, all source files are recompiled.
-- Remove a source file, the corresponding object file is removed.
-- Rename a source file, the corresponding object file is removed.
-- Remove all source files, all object files and binary files are removed.

 ## Story: Allow a binary to be defined that is not part of a component